enonic/lib-static/README.md

 <a name="static-params"></a>
 #### Params:
 - `root` (string): path to a root folder where resources are found.
 This string points to a root folder in the built JAR.
     - Note: _"a root folder in the built JAR"_ is accurate, but if you think JAR's can be a bit obscure here's an easier mental model: `root` points to a folder below and relative to the _build/resources/main_.
 This is where all assets are collected when building the JAR.
 And when running XP in [dev mode](https://developer.enonic.com/docs/enonic-cli/master/dev#start), it actually IS where assets are served from.
 Depending on specific build setups, you can also think of `root` as being relative to _src/main/resources/_.
+Cannot contain `..` or any of the characters `: | < > ' " ´` or backslash or backtick.
 - `options` (object): add an [options object](#options) after `path` to control behaviour for all responses from the returned getter function.
 - `optionsWithRoot` (object): same as above: an [options object](#options).
 But when used as the first and only argument, this object _must_ also include a `{ root: ..., }` attribute too - a root string same as above.
 This is simply for convenience if you prefer named parameters instead of a positional `root` argument.
 If both are supplied, the positional `root` argument is used.